humaans/next-img/README.md

 - Allow adding `imagemin` optimisation plugins into the pipeline via config.
 This way users can control how to optimise their images more granuarly.
 - Translate relative sizes `?sizes=100vw,50vw,900px` to pixels based on the breakpoint configuration, this would allow dynamic kind of imports that depend on your design system and relative sizing of images, e.g. if css says "50vw", you will not need to do that calculation manually.
 - Debug mode that prints image sizes into images themselves, so you can see what's shown when right in the browser inside images (or overlaying them using js at runtime).
-- Babel parser that analyses code for images to avoid the need to `require()`.
+- Source code parser that analyses code for images to avoid the need to `require()` them.
-- Optimize file read/write/hash operations to the maximum for improved performance.
+- Optimize file read/write/hash operations for improved performance.
-- A puppeteer script to render the website in all predefined breakpoints and automatically analyses all image sizes required.
+- A puppeteer script to render the website in all predefined breakpoints and automatically analyse all image sizes required.
 - Add support for gif and webp as source images.